An axiomatic characterization of the Brownian map: Tree gluing and the L evy net

-It is straightforward to verify that the right side of Figure~\ref{fig::levynet2} (modulo the given equivalence relation) is homeomorphic to the middle image of Figure~\ref{fig::levynet} (modulo the given equivalence relation).
-We remark that it is also straightforward to check directly that the relation on the right hand side of Figure~\ref{fig::levynet2} satisfies the conditions of Moore's theorem (Proposition~\ref{prop::moore}), since each of the equivalence classes is a single point, a single line segment (horizontal or vertical), a solid rectangle, or the union of the left, right, and lower sides of a grey rectangle.
-Therefore the spaces defined in Definition~\ref{def::levynet} and Definition~\ref{def::levynet2} are equivalent.
+We remark that one could also check directly that the relation on the right hand side of Figure~\ref{fig::levynet2} satisfies the conditions of Moore's theorem (Proposition~\ref{prop::moore}), since each of the equivalence classes is a single point, a single line segment (horizontal or vertical), a solid rectangle, or the union of the left, right, and lower sides of a grey rectangle.